NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 CSM frame cameras
 ^^^^^^^^^^^^^^^^^

-A produced approxiamte Pinhole camera (created from any input sensor type, per :numref:`cam_gen_prior`), can be saved in the CSM Frame camera model state format (:numref:`csm_state`) by ensuring the output camera file has a .json extension rather than .tsai.
+A produced approximate Pinhole camera (created from any input sensor type, per :numref:`cam_gen_prior`), can be saved in the CSM Frame camera model state format (:numref:`csm_state`) by ensuring the output camera file has a .json extension rather than .tsai.
 Zero distortion is assumed.
 All examples from above